Spreading-splashing transition of nanofluid droplets on a smooth flat surface: Results and discussion

 \section{Results and discussion}

 The results presented in this work are based on 1799 data points from 30 samples.
-Every impact condition is repeated at least three times to ensure repeatability.
+Every impact condition is repeated at least 3 times to ensure repeatability.
 During the experiments, spreading, prompt splashing, and corona splashing are observed.
-Prompt splash is defined as a splashing type that releases smaller droplets at high speeds from the tip of the lamella immediately after the impact without generating any thin-sheet or corona~\cite{Vega2017} whereas corona splash releases droplets from the corona.
-Example images for the three conditions are pictured in Fig.~\ref{fig:camera_images}.
+Example images for these conditions are pictured in Fig.~\ref{fig:camera_images}, and the background is subtracted from the images for better visualization.

-In order to evaluate the spreading-splashing transition, no distinction is made between prompt and corona splashing~\cite{Stevens2014, VanderWal2006, Aboud2015}.
+In order to evaluate the spreading-to-splashing transition, no distinction is made between prompt and corona splashing~\cite{Stevens2014, VanderWal2006, Aboud2015}.